A new Microscopic Model for $J/\psi$ Production in Heavy Ion Collisions: Appendix

 \subsection{Scaled Proton-Proton Production}

-One of the key observables in the study of \J production in heavy ion collisions is the nuclear modification factor \be R_{AA}^{\Jm}(p_T)= \frac{\frac{d\sigma^\Jm_{AA}}{dp_T}}{N_{coll}\frac{d\sigma^\Jm_{pp}}{dp_T}}. \ee $N_{coll}$ is the number of the initial hard pp collisions.
-The $R_{AA}$ calculation requires the knowledge of $N_{coll}\frac{\sigma^\Jm_{pp}}{dp_T}$.
-As said, we do not consider shadowing in this paper.
-Therefore we do not have to simulate pp calculations separately.
-Instead, to obtain $N_{coll}\frac{d\sigma^{\Jm}_{pp}}{dp_T dy}$, we can use the initial $p_T$ and $y$ distribution of the $c$ and $\bar c$ quarks in AA collisions, which is for diagonal pairs - up to a constant - identical for pp and AA.
-Admitting only diagonal pairs we calculate the scaled pp production as \be N_{coll}\frac{dN^\Jm_{pp}}{dp_Tdy} = \frac{dN^{\Jm,{\rm diag}}_{AA}}{dp_T dy} \ee where the rhs is evaluated in the initial stage of the evolution with the help of Eq. (\ref{eq:densitylabcmMC}), with $u_{T,J/\psi}=\frac{p_T}{M_{J/\psi}}$, selecting $c$ and $\bar c$ coming from the same vertex.
-We recall that in Eq. (\ref{eq:densitylabcmMC}) $\bf{r}^{\rm cm}$ and $\bf{q}^{\rm cm}$ are the relative distance in coordinate (momentum) space of the $Q$ and $\bar Q$ in the system defined by $\{y_\Phi,{\bf u}_{T,\Phi}\}$, the rapidity and the transverse 4-velocity of the quarkonium, while $W_{\rm NR}$ is the Wigner density defined in $Q\bar Q$ CM system .
+One of the key observables in the study of \J production in heavy ion collisions is the nuclear modification factor \be R_{AA}^{\Jm}(p_T)= \frac{\frac{d\sigma^\Jm_{AA}}{dp_T}}{N_{\rm coll}\frac{d\sigma^\Jm_{pp}}{dp_T}}. \ee $N_{\rm coll}$ is the number of the initial hard pp collisions.
+The $R_{AA}$ calculation requires the knowledge of $N_{\rm coll}\frac{\sigma^\Jm_{pp}}{dp_T}$.
+In practice, we do not simulate pp calculations separately.
+Instead, to obtain $N_{coll}\frac{d\sigma^{\Jm}_{pp}}{dp_T dy}$, we can use the initial $p_T$ and $y$ distribution of the $c$ and $\bar c$ quarks in AA collisions, neglecting all possible cold nuclear matter effects (as for instance shadowing).
+For diagonal pairs the distributions are then - up to a constant - identical for pp and AA. \be N_{coll}\frac{dN^\Jm_{pp}}{dp_Tdy} = \frac{dN^{\Jm,{\rm diag}}_{AA}}{dp_T dy} \ee where the rhs is evaluated in the initial stage of the evolution with the help of eq.~\ref{eq:densitylabcmMC}, with $u_{T,J/\psi}=\frac{p_T}{M_{J/\psi}}$, selecting $c$ and $\bar c$ coming from the same vertex.
+We recall that in eq.~\ref{eq:densitylabcmMC} $\bf{r}^{\rm cm}$ and $\bf{q}^{\rm cm}$ are the relative distance in coordinate (momentum) space of the $Q$ and $\bar Q$ in the system defined by $\{y_\Phi,{\bf u}_{T,\Phi}\}$, the rapidity and the transverse components of the 4-velocity of the quarkonium, while $W_{\rm NR}$ is the Wigner density defined in $Q\bar Q$ CM system .

-We can compare our primordial diagonal A+A distribution with the experimentally measured pp cross section on prompt \J production \be \frac{d\sigma ^\Jm_{pp}}{dp_Tdy} \cdot T_{{AA}} = \frac{dN^{\Jm,{\rm diag}}_{AA}}{dp_T dy}. \ee For the [0-20\%] centrality class, we display in Fig. \ref{Figppmidrap1} the midrapidity $p_T$ distribution of $J/\psi$ in central PbPb collisions at $\sqrt{s} = 5.02\ {\rm TeV}$.
-The result is compared with the prompt pp data of the ALICE collaboration \cite{ALICE:2021edd}, scaled by Eq.\ref{scale} with an associated nuclear overlap function $T_{\rm PbPb}$ of 20.55 ${\rm mb}^{-1}$, compatible with the one extracted from EPOS.
+Neglecting cold nulcear matter effects, we can compare our primordial diagonal A+A distribution with the one obtained in the same conditions using the experimentally measured pp cross section on prompt \J production \be \frac{d\sigma ^\Jm_{pp}}{dp_Tdy} \cdot T_{{AA}} = \frac{dN^{\Jm,{\rm diag}}_{AA}}{dp_T dy}. \ee For the [0-20\%] centrality class, we display in Fig. \ref{Figppmidrap1} the midrapidity $p_T$ distribution of \Js~ in central PbPb collisions at $\sqrt{s} = 5.02\ {\rm TeV}$.
+The result is compared with the prompt pp data of the ALICE collaboration \cite{ALICE:2021edd}, scaled by eq.~\ref{scale} with an associated nuclear overlap function $T_{\rm PbPb}$ of 20.55 ${\rm mb}^{-1}$, compatible with the one extracted from EPOS2.
 The data points are marked as full squares, our MC results are given by a blue line.